sreejeet/garagesale/README.md

 # Training for go (golang) web services.

-This is a product of my work while training myslef for Go based web services.
+This is a product of my work while training for Go based web services.
-You can find the training material [here](https://github.com/ardanlabs/service-training).
+You can find the training material at https://github.com/ardanlabs/service-training.

 ## Here is a consolidated list of resources from the above training material.